The different types of paywalls (and how publishers use them)

 What is a paywall?

-A paywall is a mechanism for restricting access to content, especially news, by offering it via purchase or paid subscriptions.
+A paywall is a mechanism for gating access to content, especially news, by offering it via purchase or paid subscriptions.
 More broadly, paywalls can also be seen as a form of value exchange between a publisher and its audience.
 Despite the name, not all paywalls necessarily require a monetary exchange.
-For example, an adblock wall (a subset) can persuade readers to whitelist a particular website.
+For example, an ad block wall (a subset) can persuade readers to allowlist a particular website.
 Publishers might also offer access to content in exchange for users providing their email address.
 Or sharing content on social media.

 Types of paywalls